What Women Should Know About Topical Spironolactone

 Hair loss isn’t a “male only” or “female only” issue — it’s an “everyone” issue!
 Most people will experience some hair loss as they age.
 The most common cause of hair loss for both men and women, after all, is the same condition, called androgenetic alopecia.
 And this hair loss disorder affects 40% of women.
 (01) Despite this fact, however, most hair loss treatments cater to men.
-Fortunately, women have their own “women only” medicated treatment in their arsenal— topical spironolactone.
+Fortunately, women have their own “women only” medicated treatment in their arsenal to combat women’s hair loss — Topical Spironolactone.

-Another off-label use for oral spironolactone is as a women only treatment for hair loss.
-Spironolactone works as a hair loss treatment for women because it blocks testosterone and prevents dihydrotestosterone (DHT) from forming.
-DHT is the culprit for both male and female pattern hair loss.
+Another off-label use for Oral Spironolactone is as a women-only treatment for hair loss.
+Spironolactone is an excellent treatment for women’s hair loss because it blocks Testosterone and prevents Dihydrotestosterone (DHT) from forming.
+DHT is the culprit for both male and female pattern baldness and hair loss.
+Topical Spironolactone generally has fewer side effects than Oral Spironolactone.

 The possible side effects of oral spironolactone in women include: (04)